Para obtener información en español, haga clic aquí.

-The project lists will be available for review and public comments will be received from
+The documents will be available for review and public comments will be received from

 Attn: Randi Gates, Principal Transportation Planner